-Cochlear Implant Benefit Clarification: The external components (i.e., speech processor, microphone, and transmitter coil) are considered under the DME benefit, and the implantable components are considered under the medical-surgical benefit.
-Reference the federal, state, or contractual requirements to determine if there are DME benefits for repair or replacement of external components.
+Cochlear Implant Benefit Clarification: The cochlear implant and external components are considered under the medical benefit at the time of the initial surgery.
+Repair and replacement of the external components (i.e., speech processor, microphone, and transmitter coil) are considered under the DME benefit.
+Refer to the federal, state, or contractual requirements to determine if there are DME benefits for repair or replacement of external components.